DeepWok/pynqcaht/README.md

 [Lab 2 - Audio Processing](labs/lab2/lab2.md)

 In this lab, you will explore the audio processing capabilities of the PYNQ board, and implement a software PDM-PCM conversion in Python.
-You will also design a hardware PDM-PCM conversion in Vivado, and compare the speed of the hardware and software implementations.
+You will also design a hardware PDM-PCM conversion in Vivado, and understand how to do basic embedded development with memory-mapped register control and driver development.

 ### Lab 3